 You should definitely disclose that you will be relocating.
 What you shouldn’t do is lead with that information.
 Instead, cover your aptitude, talents, and qualifications.
 Describe why you are a good fit, and how interested you are in the announced opportunity.

-As you close your cover letter, mention that you will be locating if you are offered the position.
+As you close your cover letter, mention that you will be relocating if you are offered the position.
 Or suggest that you could start working remotely and then relocate.
 If you’ve written the rest of your cover letter successfully, the hiring manager may very well be eager to move forward with the application process.

 Show a Strong Interest in The Position Along With Relevant Skills